Noise-induced hearing loss: Among musicians

 Despite these recommendations, musicians continue to face unique challenges in protecting their hearing when compared to individuals in industrial settings.
-Typically environmental controls are the first line of defense in a hearing conservation program, and depending on the type of musicians some recommendations have been proposed.
+Typically, environmental controls are the first line of defense in a hearing conservation program.
+Several studies have proposed recommendations depending on the type of musicians.
 These recommendations can include adjusting risers or level of the speakers and adjusting the layout of a band or orchestra.
 These changes in the environment can be beneficial to musicians, but the ability to accomplish them is not always possible.
 In the cases where these changes cannot be made, hearing protection is recommended.
 Hearing protection in musicians offers its own sets of benefits and complications.
 When used properly, hearing protection can limit the exposure of noise in individuals.
-Musicians have the ability to pick from several different types of hearing protection from conventional ear plugs to custom or high fidelity hearing protection.
+Musicians have the ability to choose from several different types of hearing protection, from conventional ear plugs to custom or high fidelity hearing protection.
 Despite this, use of hearing protection among musicians is low for several different reasons.
-Musicians often feel that hearing protective devices can distort how music sounds or makes it too quiet for them to hear important cues which makes them less likely to wear hearing protection even when aware of the risks.
-Research suggests that educations programs can be beneficial to musicians as well as working with hearing care professionals to help address the specific issues that musicians face.
+Musicians often feel that hearing protective devices can distort how music sounds, or that they make it too quiet for them to hear important cues.
+This makes musicians less likely to wear hearing protection, even when they are aware of the risks.
+Research suggests that education programs can be beneficial to musicians, as can working with hearing care professionals to help address the specific issues that musicians face.

 In 2018, a musician named Chris Goldscheider won a case against Royal Opera House for damaging his hearing in a rehearsal of Wagner's thunderous opera Die Walkure.